ceppelli/ceppelli.github.io/_notes/the-dream-working-desk/index.md

 {% include fusion360.html url="https://myhub.autodesk360.com/ue2971a56/shares/public/SH56a43QTfd62c1cd968b23a5b621df72685?mode=embed" %}

-All the process, from design through the choice of the wood, the cutting, the assembly, the sanding, till the final painting took 3 weeks, definitely a challenging job but I'm enjoying the result every days.
+All the process, from design through the choice of the wood, the cutting, the assembly, the sanding, till the final painting took 3 weeks, definitely a challenging job but I'm enjoying the result every day.